 Book vouchers from any Drury University campus location may be used.

-For all technical support needs regarding Moodle or your Drury account, please contact the Help Desk.
+For all technical support needs regarding your Drury accounts, please contact the Help Desk.

-Please Note: All official Drury communications will be through Drury e-mail.
+Please Note: Most official Drury communications will be through Drury e-mail.
 Students are expected to check their Drury e-mail accounts on a regular basis.

 For most courses, all you need is a word processing program that can save in MSWord, RTF or PDF format.
-Online and blended courses use Moodle to host the online classrooms.
-Moodle is user-friendly and does not require any special skills or equipment.
+Online and blended courses use Canvas to host the online classrooms.
+Canvas is user-friendly and does not require any special skills or equipment.

 Online classes cover the same material taught in traditional classroom settings.
 People have different learning styles, and the desired method by which classes are delivered may vary from person to person.
 Online learning requires a bit more self-discipline than taking a seated course.
 Instructors provide a weekly lesson plan with written lectures.
 Courses are delivered in a flexible, asynchronous format, whereby you attend class weekly when it is convenient to your personal schedule.
 Classes do have minimum participation requirements.
 Deadlines and due dates are outlined in the course syllabus by the instructor.